 Unit 5: The Infrastructure of the Street

 Developments within English cities seem dictated by archaic systems of infrastructure.
-This year our Diploma Studio ‘Unit 5’, at The Sir John Cass Faculty of Art, Architecture and Design will study how changing the infrastructure of a street and the housing within it can alter the urban contribution and make a place at the site of the Stewartby brickworks.
+This year our Diploma Studio ‘Unit 5’, at The School of Art, Architecture and Design at London Metropolitan University will study how changing the infrastructure of a street and the housing within it can alter the urban contribution and make a place at the site of the Stewartby brickworks.

 We look at past street conditions that have become aspirational: from industrial villages to town and city models.
 We look outside of London, at a town that at present attracts the tired Londoner, but through time and infrastructural improvements will become a very important node of the great cities life.